GerritCodeReview/homepage/releases/README.md

 * Support for elliptic curve/ed25519 SSH keys

+* Secondary index for groups

-* Secondary index with Elastic Search (experimental)
+* Experimental support for Elastic Search as secondary index

 [Release notes for Gerrit 2.14](/releases/2.14.md)